kreshuklab/plant-seg/docs/chapters/getting_started/known_issues.md

     * Windows
     * nvidia GPU

-On Windows using a nvidia GPUs PlantSeg might appear stuck running the prediction.
+On Windows using a nvidia GPUs PanSeg might appear stuck running the prediction.
 If this error occurs, check the GPU memory in the task manager, it is probably full.

 GPUs can use the system memory after running out of memory